Thule Island: Argentine occupation

 Argentina, in order to assert its claim over the South Sandwich Islands, established the summer station "Teniente Esquivel" (es) at Ferguson Bay on the southeastern coast on 25 January 1955.
-The station had to be evacuated in January 1956 because of volcanic eruption of Bristol Island to the north.
+The station had to be evacuated in January 1956 because of volcanic activity on Bristol Island to the north.
 In 1976 it established a military base on Thule Island called Corbeta Uruguay (Port Faraday) in the lee (southern east coast) of the island.
 The British discovered the presence of the Argentine base the same year but chose to pursue a diplomatic solution to the issue until the breakout of the Falklands War in 1982.
 The base was occupied by British forces in the aftermath of the war and eventually destroyed later that year.